svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Note how we can actually test for equality between the served image and the one inside our app object (the delegate).
 Run the test.

-Our final test will actually do an image upload and check if served image did actually change to it.
+Our final test will actually do an image upload and check if the served image did actually change to what we uploaded.

     image
       ^ ZnClient new